arcynum/tiramisu/README.md

 In previous applications, I have used CakePHP for rapid web application development.
 I really like some of the design choices which the CakePHP project has used, so I have attempted to build a simple Java based web application which is similar to Cake.

+##### Rest API Notes ####
+After running into the well documented issue of REST butting heads against HTML forms, I decided to build a pure REST compliant interface.
+This means that the forms will have to be submitted via javascript.
+Whether the web interface is built in a framework like angular is still up for debate.

 **This is still a work in progress**

 ---